We all know how cute and lovable our little Guinea friends are, but did you know they have an equally interesting and unexpected history?

 Originally from South America, and in particular the Andes, the modern Cavy (Guinea Pig) is descended from a species known as ‘Cavia Cutleri’ or ‘Restless Cavy’ – so called because they sleep with their eyes open.
 These wild cavies live in family groups on grassland savannas and rocky outcrops.
 They are not burrowing animals, but live mainly on the surface.
 They will, however, use other animal’s discarded burrows and also cracks and fissures in rocks.

 Because they do not nest as such, the baby wild cavies are born out in the open, and so are far more advanced than the young of other rodents.
 They are born with eyes open, fully furred and are very fast movers.
 These are traits that have been handed down directly to their domesticated descendants.
-Although similar in looks to our familiar guinea friends, they do not have the diversity of colors and types we are familiar with – they are smooth haired and generally grayish brown – similar to wild rats and rabbits.
+Whilst similar in looks to our familiar guinea friends, they do not have the diversity of colors and types we are familiar with – they are smooth haired and generally grayish brown – similar to wild rats and rabbits.

 There is much evidence that around 5000 BC the native peoples of what is now known as Ecuador, Peru, Bolivia and the Andes began to domesticate these wild animals – rather than hunting them for food, it made much more sense to corral them and farm them.
 We should make it clear here that our piggy friends weren’t considered pets but livestock, as we might consider actual pigs, cows and chickens today.